San Marcos Unified School District

-San Marcos Unified School District (SMUSD) is a public school district based in San Marcos, California, and includes 19 schools with educational programs for kindergarten through adult education students.
-SMUSD serves San Marcos, as well as sections of Vista, Escondido, Carlsbad, and some unincorporated areas of the county.
-SMUSD is the 5th largest school district in San Diego County, serving over 19,000 students.
+San Marcos Unified School District (SMUSD) is a public school district based in San Marcos, California.
+It includes 19 schools with educational programs for kindergarten through adult education students.
+The district serves San Marcos, as well as sections of Vista, Escondido, Carlsbad, and some unincorporated areas of the county.
+SMUSD is the fifth largest school district in San Diego County, serving over 19,000 students.

 Governing Board

 The district is governed by a five-member governing board, also known as the school board.

-The five current board members include Carlos Ulloa, Sarah Ahmad, Andrés Martín, Jaime Chamberlin, and Stacy Carlson.
+The five current board members include Heidi Herrick, Sarah Ahmad, Andrés Martín, Lena Meum, and Stacy Carlson.